 That inner genius is hard to accept at first because I thought I needed permission for my heart to come out.
 Then one day I realized I only needed my permission to break through.

 We all have that ‘someday’ list in our heads: Someday I’m going to travel, learn that language, write that book, or have that job.
 For me, though, wishing took too long.
 I tried in my head to make a dream come alive.
 And no one was stopping me.
 Instead, I stalled myself from too much rationalizations.

 I abandoned ideas of readiness and perfection; I started doing.
 I started to care about the process—the small, doable chunks.

-I wrote this blog August last year, the month after, and the year after, until this day where I decided I have to scratch the surface until it breaks.
+I wrote this blog August last year, wrote some more the month after, and the year after, until this day where I decided I have to scratch the surface until it breaks.

 This blog is my manifesto towards fulfilling what I say I am (in my head) and my desire to work on the few things I deeply care about.

-I want to share the journey with you.
+I want to share this journey with you.